Defined benefit (DB) pension transfers

 Modules 2-4 – To calculate our fees, we total the transfer values of all schemes reviewed together:

-If a transfer is recommended and you decide to proceed, we would typically recommend that your replacement pension is managed on an ongoing basis.
-If you appoint Equilibrium for this service, our standard ongoing fees will apply to the transferred assets once received.
+If a transfer is recommended and you decide to proceed, we would ask you to engage with Equilibrium on an ongoing basis.
+Our standard ongoing fees will apply to the amount transferred.

 We expect the review of your final salary pension scheme to take between two and four months to complete.
 This is due to the amount of information we need to gather from you and the scheme and the complexity of the analysis.